git/git.github.io/SoC-2016-Microprojects.md

 These still use a hand-rolled option parser, which can be replaced by using the parse-options api.
 Each of these files can be a microproject of its own.

+### Teach "git pull --rebase" the "--[no-]autostash" option

+Although since 53c76dc0 git-pull understands the "rebase.autoStash" configuration option, it currently does not support the corresponding "--[no-]autostash" command-line switch.
+Teach git-pull to accept this command-line switch and pass it to git-rebase.
+Cf. $gmane/283557